PTX64/ptx64.github.io/rescuemanualflash.md

 title: Fortress64 - Securing Your Digital Privacy
 menubar: menu
 ---
-This guide shows how to flash an "Android Live Recovery USB" ISO to a USB drive using balenaEtcher (cross‑platform), Rufus (Windows), and dd (Linux/macOS), and how to boot from it.
+This guide shows how to flash the "Android Live Recovery USB" ISO to a USB drive using balenaEtcher (cross‑platform), Rufus (Windows), and dd (Linux/macOS), and how to boot from it.
 Follow only the section relevant to your OS/tool.

 Prerequisites
 - Download the Android Live Recovery ISO from its official source and optionally verify the checksum.